 In the world of advertising, magazine editorial and social media nowadays, everyone is flawless.
 Photo alteration is no longer a skill set solely possessed by professional retouchers.
 With 2 million downloads in Jan 2018 and $1 million estimated monthly revenue, Facetune 2 is definitely at the pinnacle of the vanity business.
 It gives smartphone users the … Continue reading The Digital World of Nip & Tuck

 In the world of social media, the theory where flat lay/product photograph does not attract engagement, is not entirely true.
 Well, at least I have proven this wrong on my Instagram channel when this product shot gathers more engagement than others within the same week.
-STORY TELLING WITH STILL OBJECTS Still life product photography is an … Continue reading Is product photography boring?
+Still life product photography is an essential way of marketing/displaying to create … Continue reading Is product photography boring?

 As fashion and beauty industries continue to evolve and embrace diversity, so does the New Zealand racewear scene.
 It’s a truism that not everyone is a lace midi dress, pointy Louboutins and customised Phillip Treacy hat kind of person – me included, which is why when Auckland Racing Club (Ellerslie Racecourse) expressed an interest to … Continue reading Racewear Diversified